Homeowners are spending, Home Depot is winning

-ATLANTA (AP) — Home Depot is breezing past all expectations for the third quarter, including comparable-store sales, with consumers plowing money into homes even as the housing market appears to cool off.
+ATLANTA (AP) — Home Depot breezed past all expectations in the third quarter and raised its annual profit expectations again as Americans plow money into their homes, even with hints that the housing market is cooling.

+Comparable-store sales, a key indicator of a retailer’s health, rose 4.8 percent, but it jumped 5.4 percent in the U.S., its dominant market.

+Home Depot on Tuesday issued new profit projections, saying that it now expects -year earnings to climb about 33.8 percent, or $9.75 per share.
+Its previous outlook was for a 29.2 percent increase.
+Analysts surveyed by FactSet expect earnings of $9.56 per share.

-The Atlanta company on Tuesday reported income of $2.87 billion, or $2.51 per share, far exceeding per-share projections for $2.27, according to a survey of industry analysts by Zacks Investment Research.
+For the period ended Oct.
+28, the Atlanta company earned $2.87 billion, or $2.51 per share, far exceeding per-share projections for $2.27 on Wall Street, according to a survey of analysts polled by Zacks Investment Research.

 Most Read Business Stories